-If you are a pure vegetarian, then you are likely to suffer from vitamin d deficiency since most of the natural sources are animal based, including fish and fish oils, egg yolks, cheeze, fortified milk.
+If you are a pure vegetarian, then you are likely to suffer from vitamin d deficiency since most of the natural sources are animal-based, including fish and fish oils, egg yolks, cheese, fortified milk.

 If your exposure to sunlight is limited then your body makes less vitamin D.

 If your Kidneys cannot convert Vitamin D to its active form then you will be Vitamin D deficient.

 As people age, their kidneys are able to convert less vitamin D to its active form, thus increasing their risk of vitamin D deficiency.

 If your digestive tract cannot adequately absorb vitamin D.

 Certain medical problems, including Crohn's disease, cystic fibrosis, and celiac disease, can affect your intestine's ability to absorb vitamin D from the food you eat.